emansih/FireflyMobile/README.md

 This software is under heavy development and should be considered alpha quality as it might work in unexpected ways.

-Other alternative include [this software](https://github.com/mconway/firefly-app/) written by mcconway using Ionic framework.
+Other alternative include [this software](https://github.com/mconway/firefly-app/) written by mconway using Ionic framework.

 Icons in this app are taken from:
 1. [Flaticon](https://www.flaticon.com/free-icon/piggy-bank-with-dollar-coin_21239)